 While the smell of roasting turkey wafting through a home can be wonderful to many, deep frying a turkey or any other whole bird like a goose, chicken, or duck brings new and delicious flavors to the table.
 Many cooks avoid this method, however, because it requires intimidating-looking special equipment—and because immersing such a heavy bird in gallons of hot oil can be kind of dangerous.

-Finding the best turkey fryer can be a challenge, but learning how to find and purchase the best turkey fryer for you and your family can help.
+Having a good turkey fryer however, can make the process easier and safer when following the right steps.
+Finding the best turkey fryer can be a challenge though, but learning how to find and purchase the best turkey fryer for you and your family can help.
 Below are important features to consider and hands-on reviews of some of the best turkey fryers on the market organized by category.

 - BEST OVERALL: Enterprises Turkey Deep Fryer Oversized 44 Quart